-- · Remain at the scene. - Secure your vehicle in a safe position, turning off the ignition, and ensuring that your hazard lights are on. - Use first aid and arrange for medical assistance if necessary. - In case of injury call 911. - Evaluate the need for evacuation.
+- Remain at the scene. - Secure your vehicle in a safe position, turning off the ignition, and ensuring that your hazard lights are on. - Use first aid and arrange from medical assistance if necessary. - In case of injury call 911. - Evaluate the need for evacuation.
 If you need to evacuate, move clients to a safe location away from the vehicle. - If available, protect the area with emergency warning devices (flares, lights). - At the scene, do not discuss the accident with any onlookers or speculate about what happened.
-Never accept or place blame. - Exchange names, driver's license numbers, registration numbers, take photos of damage, vehicle descriptions and license plate numbers with person invloved.
+Never accept or place blame. - Exchange names, driver's license numbers, registration numbers, take photos of damage, vehicle descriptions and license plate numbers with person involved.
 Record a brief description of the damage.
-Collect any witness's names and phone numbers. - Inform Program Supervisor/Manager, then complete necessary agency documents. - Follow the EMERGENCY NOTIFICATION TREE to contact MRPMCS personnel. - Follow up with appropriate medical, if needed. - Contact ICBC at 604-520-8222
+Collect any witness' names and phone numbers. - Inform Program Supervisor/Manager, follow up with appropriate medical care if needed, then complete necessary agency documents. - Follow the EMERGENCY NOTIFICATION TREE to contact MRPMCS personnel. - Contact ICBC at 604-520-8222